Gbun420/JobBoard-V1.0/README.md

 - `POST /api/jobs` - Create a new job listing
 - `PUT /api/jobs/:id` - Update a job listing
 - `DELETE /api/jobs/:id` - Delete a job listing
+- `GET /api/csrf/token` - Get CSRF token for forms
+- `GET /health` - Health check endpoint

+## Troubleshooting
+If you encounter a 500 Internal Server Error:
+1. Check that all required environment variables are set
+2. Verify your MongoDB connection string is correct
+3. Check Vercel logs for specific error messages
+4. Ensure your MongoDB database is accessible from Vercel

 ## Contributing
 Contributions are welcome!
 Please read our contributing guidelines before submitting pull requests.